 *Determined by Titer - A Titer is a blood test to determine if an immunity exists.
 If the Titer does NOT show immunity a vaccination will be necessary.

-- Documentation of negative TB test (most common) or negative chest x-ray (previous positive TB test)
+- Documentation of negative TB test (most common) or negative chest x-ray (previous positive TB test).
+Test MUST be dated within the last 12 months and not expire before the end of the semester.
+Additional TB testing information

 - Obtain CPR Certification Card from an American Heart Association Basic Life Support for Health Care Providers.
 The provider must be accredited by the American Heart Association and your CPR card must be identified as American Heart Association Basic Life Support for Health Care Providers.
 (No other cards are accepted.)

-- Register and pay for a Background Check and a Drug Screen through American Data Bank.
+- Register and pay for a Background Check and a Drug Screen.

-- Fall and Spring students should obtain the current seasonal flu vaccine.
+- Fall and Spring students are required to have the current seasonal flu vaccine.
+Spring students - due at orientation.
+Summer - n/a.
+Fall - due October 15.

-Monitor student email (@cccs.edu) for Program Specific Instructions and Orientation.
+Monitor student email (@student.cccs.edu) for Program Specific Instructions and Orientation.

 Make copies of documents for submission.